 Getting up and down a staircase can be very difficult when balance, mobility or strength has become limited.
 Stairways are a place where accidents commonly happen, and those can often lead to serious injuries.
 Regardless if it is a staircase that leads to bedrooms and bathrooms upstairs, or laundry room in the basement, it is important to provide a safe means for navigating it.

 One of the simplest and most cost-effective solutions to make the stairs easier to navigate is a stair lift.
 It can usually be installed within a day or two if the staircase is straight, and will provide a safe way to navigate between floor levels with a push of a button.
 There are multiple features and options to enhance safety, and the rail is mounted to the stair treads, allowing family members to still use the stairs by foot.

 Stair lifts can be installed on straight staircases, and ones that have curves, turns or landings, both indoors and outdoors.
 Lifeway installs all the lifts we sell and provides service after installation.
-We also have local showrooms, which allow for a “test ride” before making a purchase decision.
+We also have local showrooms at some of our locations, which allows for a “test ride” before making a purchase decision.

 Improve Safety in the Bathroom

 Wet floors and surfaces are common in the bathroom, which is one of the reasons it is the room in the home where most falls occur each year.
 Both the toilet and either bath and shower can become difficult and unsafe for people with limited mobility and/or balance issues.
-There are several simple solutions to improve safety, such as a grab bar or safety pole that can be installed within a day.
+There are several simple solutions to improve safety, such as a built-in grab bar or safety pole (not the ones with suction cups!) that can be installed within a day.